Chapter 1501:41-13 Motor Vehicles, Horses, and Planes

 No person shall operate any motor vehicle, in any area administered by the Division, which is producing an unusual amount of noise or smoke or in such a way as to create unnecessary noise or smoke from the motor vehicle.

 No person shall operate any motor vehicle within any Division camping area or controlled access cabin area except for necessary, direct transportation to or from his campsite or cabin or to and from a campsite or cabin for which he has been granted a visitor pass.

-(A) No person shall ride, drive, lead, or keep a saddle horse or other animal used for locomotion in any area administered by the Division except on roads, streets or driveways and such trails, paths, or areas so designated or so marked as bridle trails, nor shall any person ride, drive or lead such animal around any barrier or gate which is across a road, street, driveway or bridle trail, nor shall such person ride, drive or lead such animal upon such barricaded or closed thoroughfare.
-This section shall not apply to dogs and cats.
+(A) No person shall ride, usher, lead, or keep a saddle horse or other animal used as a means of transport in any area administered by the division except on roads, streets or driveways and such trails, paths, or areas so designated or so marked as bridle trails, nor shall any person ride, usher or lead such animal around any barrier or gate which is across a road, street, driveway or bridle trail, nor shall such person ride, usher or lead such animal upon such barricaded or closed thoroughfare.

-(C) No person shall ride or lead a saddle animal at speeds greater than those designated or in a careless, negligent or reckless manner so as to endanger the life, property or persons of others and no person shall allow his saddle animal to stand unattended or insecurely tied on the lands or waters administered by the Division.
+(D) No person shall ride or lead a saddle animal, or drive an individual or team of animals pulling a cart, wagon, sled or other contrivance at speeds greater than those designated or in a careless, negligent or reckless manner so as to endanger the life, property or persons of others and no person shall allow his saddle animal to stand unattended or insecurely tied on the lands or waters administered by the division.

 While actually engaged in loading or unloading a watercraft from a trailer attached to a motor vehicle upon a boat ramp of a lake or river administered by the division, no person except the operator of such motor vehicle shall occupy any space within the passenger compartment of the motor vehicle involved in the loading or unloading.